-Problems Arising from Asbestos Use
+Problems Arising From Asbestos Use

 The virtually indestructible nature of asbestos fibers, which makes it so attractive in commercial applications, causes asbestos to be a health risk to humans.
 When airborne asbestos fibers are inhaled into the lungs, they tend to persist indefinitely.
 Thus, exposure to asbestos dust has been the cause of such diseases as mesothelioma, lung cancer, asbestosis, and pleural plaques.
-Historically, the population with the greatest exposure to asbestos dust was workers involved in the production or installation of asbestos [12, pp. 21-52].
-However, significant numbers of claims relate to other workers and bystanders in proximity to the asbestos products or operations.
+Historically, the population with the greatest exposure to asbestos dust was workers involved in the production or installation of asbestos [4].

-The United States government did not take action to limit workers' exposure to asbestos until the early 1970s.
-Today, the permissible exposure limit for workers exposed to asbestos set forth in the Occupational Safety and Health Administration's (OSHA) Asbestos Regulations is less than one one-hundredth of the average exposure level of an insulation worker prior to 1970 [11; 12, pp. 99-120].
-Table 1 shows the exposure standards over the past 20 years.
-In 1989, the Environmental Protection Agency (EPA) issued a ban on the manufacture, importation, processing, and distribution in commerce of asbestos in almost all products [4].
+The United States government did not take action to limit workers' exposure to asbestos until the early 1970's.
+Today, the permissible exposure limit for workers exposed to asbestos set forth in the Occupational Safety and Health Administration's (OSHA) Asbestos Regulations is approximately one-one hundredth of the average exposure level of an insulation worker prior to 1970 [5], [6].
+Figure 2 shows the exposure standards over the past 20 years.
+In 1989, the Environmental Protection Agency (EPA) issued a ban on the manufacture, importation, processing, and distribution in commerce of asbestos in almost all products [7].
 The legality of the ban is currently being addressed in court.